nianticlabs/simplerecon/README.md

     ./results/HERO_MODEL/scannet/default/

+Make sure to set `--opts.output_base_path` to a directory suitable for you to store results.

-`frame_tuple_type` is the type of image tuple used for MVS.
+`--frame_tuple_type` is the type of image tuple used for MVS.
 A selection should be provided in the `data_config` file you used.

 By default `test.py` will attempt to compute depth scores for each frame and provide both frame averaged and scene averaged metrics.
 The script will save these scores (per scene and totals) under `results_path/scores`.